Polabian Slavs: History

 German campaigns against the Slavs began in earnest during the Ottonian dynasty.
-Henry the Fowler attacked the Slavs in several campaigns with his cavalry.
+Henry the Fowler attacked them in several campaigns with his cavalry.
 During the reigns of Henry and his son Otto I, several marches were established to guard the eastern acquisitions, such as the Billung March to the north and the Marca Geronis to the south.
-After Gero's death in 965, the Marca Geronis was divided into the Northern March, the March of Lusatia, and the Thuringian March, the latter being divided into the marches of Zeitz, Merseburg, and Meissen.
+After Gero's death in 965, the Marca Geronis was divided into the Northern March, the March of Lusatia, and the Thuringian March, the last being divided into the marches of Zeitz, Merseburg, and Meissen.
 Bishoprics such as Magdeburg, Brandenburg, and Havelberg were founded to support the conversion of the Slavs to Christianity.

-After the defeat of Otto II at the Battle of Stilo in 982, the pagan Slavs rebelled against the Germans the following year; the Hevelli and Liutizi destroyed the Bishoprics of Havelberg and Brandenburg, and Obotrites (Mstivoj) destroyed Hamburg.
-Some Slavs advanced across the Elbe into Saxon territory, but retreated when the Christian Duke of Poland, Mieszko I, attacked them from the east.
+In 983, the year following Otto II's defeat at the Battle of Stilo, the pagan Slavs rebelled against the Germans.
+The Hevelli and Liutizi destroyed the Bishoprics of Havelberg and Brandenburg, and thee Obotrites (Mstivoj) destroyed Hamburg.
+Some Slavs advanced across the Elbe into Saxon territory, but they retreated when the Christian Duke of Poland, Mieszko I, attacked them from the east.
 The Holy Roman Empire retained only nominal control over the Slavic territories between the Elbe and the Oder.
 Despite the efforts of Christian missionaries, most Polabian Slavs saw Jesus as a "German god" and remained pagan.

-The Obotrite prince Udo and his son Gottschalk expanded their realm by unifying the Obotrite tribes and conquering some Liutizi tribes in the 11th century.
+In the 11th century, the Obotrite prince Udo and his son Gottschalk expanded their realm by unifying the Obotrite tribes and conquering some of the Liutizi.
 They encouraged the establishments of bishoprics to support Christian missionary activity.
 However, a revolt in 1066 led to the murder of Gottschalk and his replacement by the pagan Kruto of Wagria.
 Gottschalk's son Henry eventually killed Kruto in 1093.

 Danish Bishop Absalon destroys the idol of Slavic god Svantevit at Arkona in a painting by Laurits Tuxen.